 Many stores now have bulk sections for dried goods, making it much easier to purchase only the amounts you actually need.
 Use this section when loading up on dried goods such as nuts, seeds, oats, rice, and quinoa.

 Choose conventional when appropriate.

 Yes, organic produce is ideal.
-However, if cost is an issue its better to go with conventional produce than no produce at all!
+However, if cost is an issue it is better to go with conventional produce than no produce at all!
 Just remember to thoroughly wash fruits and vegetables before using and consult this list of items for those at the highest risk of pesticides.

 [Credit: Rizzo, Natalie.
 10 Food-Shopping Mistakes That Are Costing You a Fortune.
 Greatist.]